 - The Warranty Bit status is displayed in upper left hand corner.

-If the Warranty Bit is fired, the device displays Knox WARRANTY VOID: 0x01.
+If the Warranty Bit is tripped, the device displays Knox WARRANTY VOID: 0x01.

 If that is the case, there is no way to revert the Warranty Bit and Knox won't work on this device.
 The only way to get the device back to its original settings is to replace the PBA (Printed Board Assembly) on the device; hardware replacement will be required.